code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 </wsdl:definitions>
 ```

-The main setup of the project is based on a previous [Spring WS step by step example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html).
+The main setup of this project is based on a previous [Spring WS step by step example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html).
 As such we won't go into detail about the basic configuration of Spring-WS in combination with Spring Boot and Maven.

 # Wrap the Data Payload Behind a Convenient Object

-We will first create two simple objects that will wrap the received order history.
+Let's create two simple objects that will wrap the received order history.
 This will reduce coupling with the rest of the application code and shield it from future changes to the order history service.

 First object is a simple `Order` [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object){:target="_blank"} that contains an order id.